bootdotdev/blog/README.md

 ## Quick start development

-Make sure you have `npm` and the latest version of [hugo](https://gohugo.io/getting-started/installing/) installed on your local machine.
+Make sure you have `npm` and the latest version of [hugo](https://gohugo.io/getting-started/installing/) installed on your machine.

 ```bash
 npm install